Danny O'Brien (journalist)

 Danny O'Brien (born 1969) is a British technology journalist and civil liberties activist.
-He is the International Director of the Electronic Frontier Foundation.
+He was the international director of the Electronic Frontier Foundation.

 Career

-He wrote weekly columns for The Sunday Times and The Irish Times; and before that for The Guardian, and acted as a consultant in helping The Guardian formulate its online strategy.
+O'Brien wrote weekly columns for The Sunday Times and The Irish Times; and before that for The Guardian, and acted as a consultant in helping The Guardian formulate its online strategy.
 He worked for the UK edition of Wired, as well as for Channel 4 and the British ISP Virgin.net.
-Together with Dave Green, he founded and wrote the now-defunct email newsletter Need to Know and with whom he also co-wrote and -presented the television show 404 Not Found.
+Together with Dave Green, he founded and wrote the now-defunct email newsletter Need to Know and with whom he also co-wrote and co-presented the television show 404 Not Found.

 In May 2005, he succeeded Ren Bucholz as Activist Coordinator for the Electronic Frontier Foundation, and then became EFF's International Outreach Coordinator.
 In April 2010, he moved to a new position as Internet Advocacy Coordinator for the Committee to Protect Journalists.
 In February 2013, he became the Director of the International Department at the Electronic Frontier Foundation.

-He was Director of Strategy at the EFF from Jul 2019 – Jun 2021.
+He was Director of Strategy at the EFF from July 2019 – June 2021.